fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHubNamespace.md

 ### -NamespaceName

-EventHub Specifies the name of the namespace.
+Specifies the name of the namespace.

 ```yaml